Simple Simpson

 "Simple Simpson" is the nineteenth episode of the fifteenth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on May 2, 2004 and was the final episode to be directed by Jim Reardon.
+It originally aired on the Fox network in the United States on May 2, 2004.
+The episode was written by Jon Vitti and was the final episode to be directed by Jim Reardon.

+In this episode, Homer becomes a vigilante known as Pie Man, who throws pies at people's faces as a form of justice, until he is blackmailed by Mr. Burns to do his bidding.
+Actress Nichelle Nichols appeared as herself.
+The episode received positive reviews.

 Plot

 After seeing a commercial where he could win a free tour of "Farmer Billy's Bacon" factory, Homer goes on a pursuit to find the golden ticket.
 He, however, only wins a silver ticket, which allows him to be the judge of the pig competition at the Springfield County Fair.
 At the fair, Lisa's entry in the place setting competition is wrecked by the Rich Texan, who then mocks her, which causes Homer to want to retaliate.
 Recalling a warning from Chief Wiggum that he will be arrested if he commits another assault felony, Homer disguises himself as a masked superhero, the "Pie Man", and throws a pie straight into the Rich Texan's face, leaving him humiliated and the crowd laughing.
 The next day, after Homer hears that the Comic Book Guy has ripped off Bart, he arrives as the Pie Man (with a newer look) and throws a pie in his face, humiliating him in front of Nichelle Nichols, whom the Comic Book Guy invited for tea and some chit chat, and then promptly leaves as soon as she sees his face with pie (saying she would not date William Shatner for the same reason).

 As the days go by, the Pie Man becomes big news, pieing many of "Springfield's scoundrels".
 Springfield's citizens anticipate that the Pie Man will come to the opening ceremony for the new cosmetic surgery clinic, which Mayor Quimby has built in place of the previous occupant, the Springfield Children's Hospital.
 Chief Wiggum also has a trap planned for the Pie Man, who has been skipping "bike safety lectures".
 As expected, Pie Man arrives, but as the trap is sprung on him, Pie Man escapes, though not before being shot in the arm.
 He also saves Marge from being trampled by the panicking crowd and steals a kiss from her, which causes Marge to become infatuated with Pie Man.
 Returning home and after prying the bullet out of his arm, Homer is exposed as the Pie Man by Lisa, who had suspected him to be the Pie Man after repeatedly getting his mail.
 Homer reveals his secret life in the "Pie Cave", which is just the basement, where Lisa pleads with Homer to stop his Pie Man persona before he gets more seriously hurt.
 Homer promises to stop.